- Arts & Entertainment

 Does your business back up your computer data property?
 Can you function outside of your established business location?
 Do you need to take hard goods to continue running your business?
 Have you identified things that you need to take with you from your business and your home?
 Do you have a video or photos of equipment, household goods and personal items should you need them for an insurance claim?
 These are tasks that you should think about now — not when it is too late.
 Take time to organize your home and business and get emergency-ready.
 A few hours could save you thousands of dollars of loss and perhaps great heartache.

 Another must do is to register for the free alerts sent out by the Archuleta County Emergency Services.
 Go to www.acemergency.org and sign up for alerts.
-Not only does this site give you the fire information, but it works year-round with information including floods, winter storms, reverse 911 and much more.
+Not only does this site give you the fire information, but it works year-round with information including floods, winter storms, emergency notification system and much more.
 Signing up on this site should be a minimum effort on behalf of your personal and business safety.

 We have yet another ribbon cutting this month — this one for the new owners of the Skyview Motel.
 You may know them as the owners of the Pagosa Springs Funeral Home, but Matthew and Lera Boyle are also the new owners of the Skyview Motel.
 They are sprucing up the facilities and offering clean, comfortable rooms and economy prices.
 Come out at 3 p.m.
 Saturday and see what they have done to improve the property.